Jan Dara (2001 film): Plot

 After years away from Bangkok investigating about his real father, the adult Jan is brought back to the family estate.
 Kaew has become pregnant and Jan is forced into a loveless arranged marriage with his sister so that the damage to the family's reputation is smoothed over.
 Jan agrees to the marriage as long as he is promised the deed to the estate.
 He also deduces that Luang is the father of Kaew's child, having forced his daughter to have sex with him when she became an adult, and he uses this to finally gain power over Luang and Kaew in exchange for maintaining the secret.
 Jan rekindles his affair with Boonlueang.
 Jan learns that Hyacinth has died due to typhoid fever during his time away from Bangkok.

 During his wedding to Kaew, Jan impulsively has sex with one of the family's maids in front of the portrait of his mother, with him coming to terms with the fact that he has repeated Luang's promiscuous and abusive ways.
-Kaew gives birth to her father's child, which has down syndrome.
+Kaew gives birth to her father's child, who has down syndrome.
 She curses the baby, which leads to his name "Pree."
 Luang, already crippled from old age and impotent after feeling guilty about getting his daughter pregnant, witnesses Jan have sex with Boonlueang and falls into a catatonic state.
 After helping Jan raise Pree and seeing that the house has settled, Waad leaves the family to become a nun.
 Jan discovers Kaew is also having a longtime secret affair with Boonlueang, and he agrees to his wife's proposal to share her.
 In exchange, he demands that Kaew give him a child since his true love, Hyacinth, has died.
 He repeatedly rapes his wife, despite her only being attracted to women.
 When Kaew becomes pregnant with Jan's child, she has the baby aborted instead to his and Boonlueang's horror.

 Feeling guilty for tormenting Kaew, Jan eventually becomes impotent as well and could not be aroused with anyone anymore, even with Boonlueang.
 Kaew continues to maintain a certain authority in the premises, while Luang remains catatonic even when his son/grandson Pree tries to play with him.
-As Jan looks over as the ruler of the household, he once again ponders about his true father.
+As Jan looks over as the ruler of the household, he once again ponders his true father.